Canadian Solar Inc. (CSIQ) Shares Plummet Below 1-Year High

 Many brokerage firms have already submitted their reports for CSIQ stocks, with Citigroup repeating the rating for CSIQ by listing it as a “Neutral.”
 The predicted price for CSIQ in the upcoming period, according to Citigroup is $44 based on the research report published on March 10th of the current year 2023.

-Volatility was left at 4.72%, however, over the last 30 days, the volatility rate increased by 4.14%, as shares surge +6.78% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +3.12% upper at present.
+Volatility was left at 4.89%, however, over the last 30 days, the volatility rate increased by 3.50%, as shares surge +3.31% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -8.24% lower at present.

 Stock Fundamentals for CSIQ